This post contains affiliate links.

 German Extra Hardy Garlic

 German Extra Hardy garlic is a cold-hardy variety that produces large bulbs with several easy-to-peel cloves.
-It has a strong, robust flavor that intensifies when cooked.
-It is excellent for adding flavor to soups, stews, and roasted meats.
+Its strong, robust flavor intensifies when cooked.
+German Extra Hardy garlic is excellent for adding a strong flavor to soups, stews, and roasted meats.
 It also works well in sauces and marinades.

 Kettle River Giant Garlic

-Kettle River Giant garlic is a large-bulbed variety that typically has 4 to 5 cloves per bulb.
+Kettle River Giant garlic is a large-bulbed variety that typically has 4 to 6 cloves per bulb.
+Its name is appropriate.
 It has a robust, hot flavor that mellows when cooked.
-It is suitable for roasting, grilling, and adding to meat and vegetable dishes to impart a bold garlic taste.
-It also works well when used in pickling and preserving.
+It is good roasted, for grilling, and adding to meat and vegetable recipes when you want a strong garlic taste.
+It is also a good garlic for pickling.

 Korean Red Garlic